ethan-prime/Wordle-AI/README.md

 # Wordle-AI
 A decent AI that solves daily "Wordle" puzzles.
-Works with different websites with similar wordlists,.
+Works with different websites with similar wordlists.

 When prompted with "Word:" enter the word you used for your last guess on Wordle.
 Ex -- bagel [Note: You can leave this and the status blank to receive a word recommendation]